WebScrapingCourse/Web-data-Extraction-Web-Scraping-Bible/README.md

 # License

-The scripts and documentation in this project are released under the [MIT License](LICENSE).# Web-data-Extraction-Web-Scraping-Bible
+The scripts and documentation in this project are released under the [MIT License](LICENSE).
-# Web-data-Extraction-Web-Scraping-Bible